 Book: Les espions de l’or noir (The Black Gold Spies), Gilles Munier (Editions Koutoubia – Groupe Alphée-Editplus)

-“They say money does not stink, but oil is here to remind us that it does”, wrote Pierre MacOrlan.
-Gilles Munier adds that “in the Middle East and in the Caucasus it smells of blood”.
+“They say money has no smell, but oil is here to remind us that it does”, wrote Pierre MacOrlan.
+Gilles Munier adds that “in the Middle East and in the Caucasus, it smells of blood”.

 Munier, who has witnessed first-hand various Middle Eastern conflicts, shows that these tragedies have very little to do with the introduction of democracy and the protection of human rights.
 As with the war in Afghanistan and the future wars in Iran or in Darfur, these armed struggles are the result of covert operations to control the oil fields.